mendix/docs/content/appstore/connectors/opc-ua.md

 * Browse: – browse a list of nodes
 * Read: – reads the value of a node
-* Subscribe: – to receive data from a node
-* Unsubscribe: – stop receiving updates from a node
 * Write: – write data to a node
+* Subscribe: – to receive data (or events) from a node
+* Unsubscribe: – stop receiving updates for a node

 #### 1.1.2 Security